swlaschin/fsharpforfunandprofit.com/content/posts/property-based-testing-3/index.md

 // [1; 0]
 ```

-In fact, these two properties, "adjacent pairs from a list should be ordered" and "a sorted list is a permultation of the original list" should indeed ensure that any implementation of `sort` is correct.
+In fact, these two properties, "adjacent pairs from a list should be ordered" and "a sorted list is a permutation of the original list" should indeed ensure that any implementation of `sort` is correct.

 ## Sidebar: Combining properties